-$8 \ bits = 2^8 = 256 \ colours \ per \ channel$
+8 bits = $2^8 = 256$ colours per channel

-- 3 channels make a 24 bit image since $2^{24}$ is approximately 16.7 million colours (or $256 \times 256 \times 256$ ). - 2) From the Image menu select Mode and then select CMYK Color. - 3) You might see a message warning you about colour profiles.
-Click OK to close the message.
+3 channels make a 24 bit image since 2^{24} is approximately 16.7 million colours (or $256 \times 246 \times 256$).

+2) From the Image menu select Mode and then select CMYK Color.

-There might be a slight change in the colour of the image as the colour mode is changed.
+You may notice a slight change in the colour of the image as the colour mode is changed.
 This mode is more suitable for accurate reproduction of work that will be printed professionally.
-Some of the bright colours that can be displayed using light on a screen can't be accurately duplicated when printed using ink.

-4) From the Image menu select Mode.
+3) From the Image menu select Mode.
 You will notice that the Bitmap and Duotone modes are not available as you can't convert a colour image to either of these modes.
 Select Grayscale from the Mode menu.
-You may get a message confirming that you will lose colour.

 When you convert an image to greyscale mode, the colour information is lost.
 Changing the image mode back to RGB or CMYK makes it possible to add colour but won't restore the old colours.
-The only way to restore the colour is to use the undo command or History Panel to reverse the mode change.
+The only way to restore the colour is to use the undo command or History Palette to reverse the mode change.

-- 5) From the Image menu select Mode.
+- From the Image menu select Mode.
 You will notice that all of the image modes are now available.
 Select Bitmap from the modes.
-A dialog like the one to the right will appear. - 6) Leave the Resolution options as they are and click OK.
+A dialog like the one to the right will appear. - 5) Leave the Resolution options as they are and click OK.
 You will now have a 2 bit image.
-In other words, the http://www.oneil.com.au/pc/ image only has 2 colours (2) which are black and white.
+In other words, the image only has 2 colours (22) which are black and white.
 There are no grey or coloured pixels.
-The effect is most obvious at 100% magnification as shown to the right.
+The effect is most obvious at 100% magnification as shown below.